 The UN estimates that by 2030, 5 billion people will be living in cities across the world.
 Local governments are now embracing their role of protecting and furthering the interests of their citizens and businesses amidst this ever changing and complex landscape.
-At Smart Cities and Communities: Solving Urban Challenges you will discuss the very latest research, policy areas and projects and to reflect on the smart cities strategies that are emerging around the world.
+At Smart Cities and Communities: Solving Urban Challenges delegates will discuss the very latest research, policy areas and projects; reflecting on the smart cities strategies that are emerging around the world.
 Receive practical advice and inspiration from a range of real-life examples.

 “The most beautiful visions and the most intricate plans fall down when they are confronted with the messy reality of living cities… if cities do not engage with this issue, then technology will disrupt them regardless.”
 Jarmo Eskelinen, foreword Smart City Strategies: A Global Review 2017

 The latest projections from Future Cities Catapult (Smart City Strategies: A Global Review) show that the smart cities market is expected to grow by 20% per year from over $300bn in 2015 to over $750bn in 2020.
 As the market continues to grow urban life is rapidly changing, recent years have seen the rise of companies such as Uber, Airbnb, and Deliveroo that have brought digital disruption to ecosystems and place.
 Smart city strategies are typically underpinned by a drive to improve economic, social and environmental outcomes through digital transformation and ICT solutions.
 As the Future Cities Catapult report makes clear there has been a rapid evolution of the smart city concept.
 In recent years the narrative has shifted from a technology-led focus on reducing costs and improving service efficiencies to a more citizen-centric approach, focusing on how services and infrastructure can be transformed to improve quality of life and empower citizens.
 Local authorities have become more proactive engaging with citizens through service co-design, innovation hubs, digital platforms, open data portals and crowd-funding schemes.